vasilich-tregub/animation-recording/README.md

 The background image is generated from a base64 encoded image data URL; the DataURL const is defined in textureBackgroundImage.js and the image is loaded within arrow function of the window.onload event listener.
 The base64-encoded data of this DataURL const is generated from the image Earth512x512.jpeg included with this repo.
-To generate the image background dataURL from another image, use the utility **textureBackgroundImage** which you can built with the CMake project included with this repo (the folder 'textureBackgroundImage').
+To generate the image background dataURL from another image, use the utility **imageDataURLtool** which you can built with the CMake project included with this repo (the folder 'imageDataURLtool').
 To produce the expected effect in your animation, the image size should be 512x512.
 You can size your original image with an image editor or you can add the image sizing feature to the textureBackgroundImage project or add the feature of texture image tiling in webgl-demo.js -- anyway, this is a teaching aid project.